Toughened or Laminated Safety Glass?

 Toughened Glass Explained

 We have all seen the aftermath of a damaged phone box or bus shelter with little bits of ‘sugar’ everywhere.
 This is toughened glass in action.
 Without going all technical, the glass is processed using both a heating and cooling process.
 This gives the glass its strength making it much stronger on its surface.
-The only downside to using this in your home is that when it does get broken, all the bits tend to fall away and you are now left with a big hole where your window used to be.
-Great, if you tripped and you are not now going to hospital with life-threatening injuries, not so great at keeping unwelcome visitors out!
-However, if the toughened glass is in a double-glazing application, unless you have been very unlucky, you will have a second piece of glass to maintain security.
+In a double-glazing application, unless you have been very unlucky, you will have a second piece of glass to maintain security.
 But in single glazed applications, particularly on doors and low-level windows, laminated glass might be a better option.

 For a complete guide, please refer to the downladable leaflet in the Documents tab.
 We can supply and fit a wide range of manifestation to your glass.
 Even if we didn’t fit it.
 From simple dots to more complex corporate designs.
 Ring for details.